jdevera/subdue/README.rst

 - General information to subcommands through environment variables
 - Some default subcommands, like init or help, that you don't have to implement
-- A library of some useful tools to use in subcommands if you happen to be writting them in bash or python.
+- A library of some useful tools to use in subcommands if you happen to be writing them in bash or python.

 All those will now be covered, all the examples assume an example sub called *exa* has been created and that the current directory is inside the sub: